-Taking pictures of all the parts is nice, but assembling the keyboard is even more fun!
+In a first post, I went through the content of the kit.
+Taking pictures of all the parts was nice, but assembling the keyboard is even more fun!
 Again, I took quite a few pictures, I hope it’ll be useful somehow.

 Time has come for a new keyboard!
 Now that I know I will always use a mechanical keyboard from now on (the typing feeling ❤), I’ve decided to invest a bit more into something nice, beautiful and customizable.
 So I bought the new XD87 kit that came out not that long ago.